Sasser (computer worm): Side effects

+An indication of the worm's infection of a given PC is the existence of the files C:\win.log, C:\win2.log or C:\WINDOWS\avserve2.exe on the PC's hard disk, the ftp.exe running randomly and 100% CPU usage, as well as seemingly random crashes with LSA Shell (Export Version) caused by faulty code used in the worm.

+The most characteristic symptom of the worm is the shutdown timer that appears due to the worm crashing LSASS.exe.

+Mitigation

+The specific hole Sasser exploits is documented by Microsoft in its MS04-011 bulletin (CVE-2003-0533), for which a patch had been released seventeen days earlier.
+It is easily stopped by a properly configured firewall or by downloading system updates from Windows Update.

+Impact

-The effects of Sasser included the news agency Agence France-Presse (AFP) having all its satellite communications blocked for hours and the U.S. flight company Delta Air Lines having to cancel several trans-atlantic flights because its computer systems had been swamped by the worm.
+The impact of Sasser included the news agency Agence France-Presse (AFP) having all its satellite communications blocked for hours and the U.S. flight company Delta Air Lines having to cancel several trans-Atlantic flights because its computer systems had been swamped by the worm.
 The Nordic insurance company If and their Finnish owners Sampo Bank came to a complete halt and had to close their 130 offices in Finland.
 The British Coastguard had its electronic mapping service disabled for a few hours, and Goldman Sachs, Deutsche Post, and the European Commission also had issues with the worm.
 The X-ray department at Lund University Hospital had all their four layer X-ray machines disabled for several hours and had to redirect emergency X-ray patients to a nearby hospital.

+Some technology specialists speculated that the worm writer reverse-engineered the patch to discover the vulnerability, which would open millions of computers whose operating system had not been upgraded with the security update.

 Author

-On 7 May 2004, 18-year-old German Sven Jaschan from Rotenburg, Lower Saxony, then student at a technical college, was arrested for writing the worm.
+On 7 May 2004, an 18-year-old German named Sven Jaschan from Rotenburg, Lower Saxony, then student at a technical college, was arrested for writing the worm.
 German authorities were led to Jaschan partly because of information obtained in response to a bounty offer by Microsoft of US$250,000.

 One of Jaschan's friends had informed Microsoft that his friend had created the worm.
 He further revealed that not only Sasser, but also Netsky.AC, a variant of the Netsky worm, was his creation.
 Another variation of Sasser, Sasser.E, was found to be circulating shortly after the arrest.
 It was the only variation that attempted to remove other worms from the infected computer, much in the way Netsky does.

 Jaschan was tried as a minor because the German courts determined that he created the worm before he was 18.
 The worm itself had been released on his 18th birthday (29 April 2004).
 Sven Jaschan was found guilty of computer sabotage and illegally altering data.
 On Friday, 8 July 2005, he received a 21-month suspended sentence.